code-server-boilerplates/starter-pack/README.md

 * [ ] Cheer, you just made it here!
 Congratulate yourself!
   * Probably now create new boilerplates straight to the org or even [join The Pins Team](https://rtapp.tk/join-thepinsteam) (it's optional btw, and if you're interested you'll be invited into `@MadeByThePinsHub/Community-Hubs-Network-Board` first by humans soon once you maintain atleast 3 boilerplates here, you can leave anytime) to help us maintain them, among other tasks.

+Additional documentation for managing GitHub Actions workflows, issue templates and Dependabot are on [this README](/.github/README.md).
+For base images we maintain for different Linux distros (Ubuntu, Arch Linux/Manjaro and Alpine), please see <https://github.com/code-server-boilerplates/base-docker-images>.
+The Debian base image in the root Dockerfile uses the official image from Coder called `codercom/code-server` in Docker Hub.

 ## Deploy

-More deployment documentation are available in [the Guides section](/guides).
+Most deployment documentation are moved into  [the Guides section](/guides).

 ### As an base image in your Dockerfile